Remember the Titans: UDM Reaches Out to Its Neighbors

 The president’s vision

-"New facades make the place look more attractive, which brings more business to the area," says Stockhausen.
-As customer traffic increases, conventional wisdom says that more businesses will want to open along the corridor, and Stockhausen is hoping that includes more shopping, services, and restaurants and bars -- things that make the university's neighborhood more livable and attractive.
+“New facades make the place look more attractive, which brings more business to the area,” says Stockhausen.
+As customer traffic increases, conventional wisdom says that more businesses will want to open along the corridor, and Stockhausen is hoping that includes more shopping, services like laundry and restaurants and bars — things that make the university’s neighborhood more livable and attractive.
+“It’s a work in progress,” he says.
+“It hasn’t quite happened yet, but we’re looking for a build-up over time.”

-The university recently hosted a mayoral candidate forum and invites the public to hear speakers booked on campus.
-The well-stocked library is open to the public, and let's not forget Titan athletics, which offer locals an affordable opportunity to see Division I basketball and soccer and, more recently, lacrosse and tennis, which are brand new programs this year.
+The university recently hosted a mayoral candidate forum and commonly invites the public to hear speakers booked on campus.
+The well-stocked library is open to the public, and let’s not forget Titan athletics, which offer locals an affordable opportunity to see Division I basketball and soccer and, more recently, lacrosse and tennis, which are brand new programs this year.

 As for the flow into the neighborhoods, fraternity houses line Fairfield Street just east of campus, and more and more students are finding flats to rent in the University District, especially on streets like Quincy and Warrington.
-"There are more and more students living on campus and in the neighborhood around here," says Stockhausen.
-"I know that students are comfortable going to parties off-campus, and there is a greater flow on and off campus."
+“There are more and more students living on campus and in the neighborhood around here,” says Stockhausen.
+“I know that students are comfortable going to parties off-campus and there is a greater flow on and off campus.”

 From farmland to city